-If you used the weed killer Roundup and have been diagnosed with Leukemia or Non-Hodgkin’s Lymphoma, you may qualify for financial compensation.
+If you used the weed killer Roundup and have been diagnosed with Non-Hodgkin’s Lymphoma, you may qualify for financial compensation.

 Roundup is a popular herbicide manufactured by Monsanto Company.
 Introduced to the markets in the 1970s, Roundup has become one of America’s leading commercial and retail weed killers, being described as the “most widely applied pesticide worldwide” by the Europe Environmental Sciences journal.